Fix Your Home's Plumbing Problems Like a Pro with this DIY Guide

 Can I fix a plumbing problem myself?

-You will need a few important tools, such as a plunger, adjustable wrench pipe wrench Teflon tape, and a screwdriver.
+You’ll need some important tools, such as an adjustable wrench, a plunger pipe wrench Teflon tape and a screwdriver.

 Is DIY plumbing safe?

-You should call a professional plumber for significant plumbing issues that require specialist equipment and expertise.
+You should contact a licensed plumber for plumbing problems of a serious nature that require specialist equipment and knowledge.

 Tags: DIY, Plumbing Categories: Plumber